exane/fume-deploy/README.md

 ## How to use
 Fume-deploy is heavily inspired by gulp.
 Currently you setup a fumefile.js file and put it into your root folder.

-The script gets execute via "node fumefile.js"
+The script starts with "node fumefile.js"
 ## Getting familiar with fume-deploy
 If you want to see fume-deploy in action you can do the following steps: